hbshci/fhi/content/challenge/benefits-other.md

 ### Community Feedback

 Applicants will receive invaluable feedback on their innovation and scale-up plan from a community of health care executives and entrepreneurs through our Health Acceleration Challenge platform.
 We hope that our process will assist you in finding new investors, customers and collaborators, even if you are not selected as a finalist in our Challenge.

-Sharing insightful comments on other people's ideas on the Health Acceleration Challenge platform **could earn you free tickets to our invite-only conference** even if you are not a Challenge applicant.